LeHoaLongNguyen/DiplomaProject/README.md

 Password: Manager@test.com

-If there is no bookings, please run a migration
+If there is no bookings, please run a migration with EF core